AwalaApp/network-website/legal/terms.md

     Last updated: 15th February 2021
 </p>

-# TERMS OF USE AND PRIVACY POLICY - Relaynet
+# Terms of Use and Privacy Policy - Relaynet

 Relaynet is a decentralized computer network where compatible software can remain connected despite Internet blackouts.
 The word “Users” refers to end users of Relaynet.
 We, Relaycorp, provide reference software implementations of the Relaynet protocol suite and the Relaynet-Internet Gateway instances hosted under relaycorp.cloud, such as frankfurt.relaycorp.cloud, to enable you use Relaynet (the “Services”).
 Other third parties may provide their own servers or applications for use on Relaynet, under their own terms and conditions.
 Relaycorp does not control those third parties.